Art and Music

 music

 The Lower Elementary music program has run the gamut from ukulele instruction to informal dance parties and singing.
-We are in the early stages of developing a formalized program in conjunction with PSU, so we can have more regular musical offerings for our younger students.
 We often let nature guide our musical choices, as students learned the traditional folksongs that invoke the natural world, such as "I Love the Mountains," for our annual Winter Solstice Performance.